Accessory Dwelling Units

 Are you considering building a backyard home or converting an existing structure?
 Here, we focus on issues related to creating a second dwelling that is subsidiary to your main house on your lot.

 The technical term for a backyard home in many areas is “Accessory Dwelling Unit.”
-In the simplest terms, if you have any finished living space with a separate entrance that includes a kitchen, bathroom and bedroom, you have an ADU.
+In the simplest terms, an ADU is defined as any finished living space with a separate entrance that includes a kitchen, bathroom and bedroom.
 They come in the form of:

 -